NamikoMachida/Final_Project/README.md

 #### __5. Species comparison__
 If the user enters a file path into the `Path` argument, which means `!is.null(Path)` is TURE, a species comparison between the downloaded data and user's own species list will be conducted.
 The user's species list is read and set as a data.frame called `MyTaxa` with column names of "Genus" and "species".
 Then, row numbers of genus and species combinations in `data_selected_sorted`, that match those of `MyTaxa`, are identified and stored in a vector called `position`.
 If the user defines `Search_Missing_Taxa` argument as "TRUE", the row numbers in the `position` vector will be reversed so that the `position` vector has row numbers of genus and species combinations that are missing from `MyTaxa` list.
-With a nested structure of the above two if statements, the user can look up specific taxa in his/her species list or search for any specimens that are missing from his/her list.
+With a nested structure of the above two if statements, the users can look up specific taxa in their species list or search for any specimens that are missing from their list.
 ```
 position <- c()
 if (!is.null(Path)){